matrix-org/synapse/docs/development/room-dag-concepts.md

 messages are added to the DAG.
 Normally, `stream_ordering` is an auto incrementing integer, but backfilled events start with `stream_ordering=-1` and decrement.

-`depth` is not re-calculated if a message is inserted into the middle of the DAG.

 ---

  - `/sync` returns things in the order they arrive at the server (`stream_ordering`).
  - `/messages` (and `/backfill in the federation API) return them in the order determined by the event graph `(topological_ordering, stream_ordering)`.

-The general idea is that, if you're following a room in real-time (i.e. `/sync`), you probably want to see the messages as they arrive at your server, rather than skipping any that arrived late; whereas if you're looking at a historical section of timeline (i.e. `/messages`), you want to see the best representation of the state of the room as others were seeing it at the time.
+The general idea is that, if you're following a room in real-time (i.e.
+`/sync`), you probably want to see the messages as they arrive at your server, rather than skipping any that arrived late; whereas if you're looking at a historical section of timeline (i.e. `/messages`), you want to see the best representation of the state of the room as others were seeing it at the time.

 ## Forward extremity